markkimsal/homesecurity/README.md

 #Config
 There are a few configurations available.
 Most simply print CSV (Excel) compatible debugging of each signal.
 Signals are decoded in ASCII, decimal, and hexidecimal values and printed to the serial port as comma separated (the last item has an extra comma after it, it's not missing data)

+#License
+This project users some parts of Arduino IDE - specifically the SoftwareSerial library.
+So, whatever license that is under, this project is under (for the time being).